-Do you have nothing to do this weekend and want to do something artsy and crafty?
+Do you have no plans this weekend and want to try something artsy and crafty?
 Well, have I got a solution for you.
-Do It Yourself (DIY) Beer Coasters are the perfect idea either as a gift, a way to spruce up the man cave or bar, or just a way of getting much cooler looking coasters around the house!
+Do It Yourself (DIY) Beer Coasters are the perfect idea either as a gift, a way to spruce up the man cave or bar, or just a way of getting much cooler looking drink coasters around the house!
 They’re fairly inexpensive, too.

 This project was inspired by this article: Post-Grad Crafting: DIY Beer Coasters.
 I added my own little tweaks and touches to make them exactly how I wanted.
 Continue reading to figure out exactly how I did it!